-5. No more than 28 may be earned through studies, activities, or field placements outside the United States.
+5. No more than 29 may be earned through studies, activities, or field placements outside the United States.3

-6. No more than 12 may be earned through distance education courses, except that a student may, with the approval of the Dean or the Dean's designate, count up to 15 such credits toward graduation.
-Distance education courses shall be so designated in the course registration materials.
+6. No more than 15 may be earned through distance education courses.
+Distance education courses shall be so designated in the course registration materials.4